Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Conformance
 =============

-- [r.fol.every-node]: on nodes with persistent storage, M0 core runs in the user space and the fol is stored in a data-base table.
+- [R.FOL.EVERY-NODE]: on nodes with persistent storage, M0 core runs in the user space and the fol is stored in a data-base table.
 On a node without persistent storage, M0 core runs in the kernel space and the fol is stored in memory-only index.
 Data-base and memory-only index provide the same external interface, making fol code portable;

-- [r.fol.local-txn]: request handler inserts a record into FOL table in the context of the same transaction where update is executed.
+- [R.FOL.LOCAL-TXN]: request handler inserts a record into FOL table in the context of the same transaction where update is executed.
 This guarantees WAL property of fol;

 - [R.FOL]: vacuous;